 Choosing the Right Growth Measure State education agencies and school districts are increasingly using measures based on student test-score growth in their systems for evaluating school and teacher performance.
 In many cases, these systems inform high-stakes decisions such as which schools to close and which teachers to retain.
 Performance metrics tied directly to student test-score growth are appealing because although schools and teachers differ dramatically in their effects on student achievement, researchers have had great difficulty linking these performance differences to characteristics that are easily observed and measured.
 The question of how best to measure student test-score growth for the purpose of school and teacher evaluation has fueled lively debates nationwide.
-We examine the appeal of these three approaches in the context of a system for evaluating schools, although the substance of our findings also applies to evaluations of teachers and districts.
-Student Growth Measures Choosing an Approach Conclusion
+This study examines three competing approaches to measuring growth in student achievement.
+Student Growth Measures The three approaches we examine in this article represent the range of options that are available to policymakers.
+Conclusion

 'Dramatic extension of Pupil Premium' may be needed to reverse entrenched inequalities While deprived pupils are more likely to reach expected attainment levels today than in the 1960s, they are still no closer to achieving the qualifications that will give them a competitive advantage in today’s labour market.
 Researchers have found that despite progress in closing the attainment gap, the likelihood of disadvantaged students being among the high achievers has remained “consistently low” for the past 50 years.
 They argue that if we are to tackle the social mobility crisis, more “drastic action” might be required, such as a “dramatic extension of the Pupil Premium”, to help disadvantaged pupils to achieve above the average.
 Researchers from the Institute of Education in London and the University of Surrey analysed information on the educational attainment of English children born between 1958 and 2000.
 The paper, Education and Intergenerational Mobility: Help or hindrance?
 “This has important implications.